Radoslawq007/BitBudCoiN/EXCHANGE-INTEGRATION.md

 Both checks now run on both paths.
 Regression tests confirm that honest longer chains are still accepted.

+### Fixed, September 2026: unverified signatures in peer blocks

+**This was the most severe of the three.**

+`verifyTransactionSignature()` was called in exactly one place:
+`mempool.js`, when a transaction arrived through this node's own API.
+A block delivered over P2P bypasses the mempool entirely.
+A comment in `receiveBlock()` had already identified this gap and closed it for *address format* — but signature verification was never added.

+The result: `receiveBlock()` checked that a transfer's recipient address was well-formed, and never checked whether the sender had authorised the transfer at all.

+Verified by execution.
+A block containing a transfer signed with the literal string `AAAApodrobionyPodpis...` was accepted, and the victim's balance fell from 50 to 9.999 while the attacker's rose to 90. **Any peer could drain any address in the network without possessing its private key.** Mining the block required real proof of work; nothing else stood in the way.

+Signature verification now runs on both paths — single-block receipt and full-chain replacement — for every `transfer` and for legacy transfers that carry no `type` field.
+Protocol-generated types (`coinbase`, `fee`, `protocol_fee`, `genesis`) have no signature by construction and are exempt.
+HTLC transactions use their own verification in `htlc-wallet.js`.

+**Enforcement begins at height 3,070**, and the reason matters for anyone auditing the chain.
+A scan of all 28,229 historical transfers found 2,920 with no `publicKey` or `signature` at all, spanning heights 109 to 2,704 — every one of them from a single address, the mining pool, predating the introduction of signing.
+One further transaction at height 3,069 belongs to an earlier HTLC implementation that no longer exists in the codebase.
+All 24,748 transfers above that point verify.

+Requiring signatures retroactively would have caused the node to reject its own history on the next resynchronisation and halt the network — worse than the vulnerability being closed.
+The activation-height approach follows the same principle Bitcoin applies to rule changes: new rules take effect at a stated height; history is not rewritten.
+Coverage is 99.997% of the chain, and no new block can fall below the threshold, since the chain now stands above height 103,000.

 ### Fixed, September 2026: transaction replay